Level/abstract-level/README.md

 #### `chainedBatch.db`

-A reference to the `db` that created this chained batch.
+A reference to the database that created this chained batch.

 ### `iterator`

-An iterator allows you to _iterate_ the entire store or a range.
-It operates on a snapshot of the store, created at the time `db.iterator()` was called.
+An iterator allows you to _iterate_ the entire database or a range.
+It operates on a snapshot of the database, created at the time `db.iterator()` was called.
 This means reads on the iterator are unaffected by simultaneous writes.
 Most but not all implementations can offer this guarantee.

 Iterators can be consumed with [`for await...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) or by manually calling `iterator.next()` in succession.
 In the latter mode, `iterator.close()` must always be called.
 In contrast, finishing, throwing or breaking from a `for await...of` loop automatically calls `iterator.close()`.

 An iterator reaches its natural end in the following situations:

-- The end of the store has been reached
+- The end of the database has been reached
 - The end of the range has been reached
 - The last `iterator.seek()` was out of range.